6 Tips to Become Best Friends with Your Subconsciousness

 See your inner world as a conference table.
 One where all your different facets, such as your rational thinking, your automatic functioning, your emotions and your creative side, are welcome and heard.

 Whenever you feel bad, head over to the conference table and listen.
 Help and reflect.
-The core of this is that you enter into an open and empathic dialogue with yourself.
+The core of this is that you enter into an open and emphatic dialogue with yourself.

 6. Ask yourself clear questions